 Labor and delivery for pregnancies with cardiac complications

 For certain severe CHDs, babies may need cardiac intervention immediately after delivery.
-Babies born with a critical heart defect that wasn't diagnosed prenatally may be separated from their mothers as they're transferred to a different department or facility with cardiac capabilities upon birth.
+Sometimes, babies born with a critical heart defect that wasn't diagnosed before birth may be separated from their mothers as they're transferred to a different department or facility with cardiac capabilities upon birth.

 But here at the Colorado Fetal Care Center at Children's Colorado, we keep moms and babies close together.
 With state-of-the-art delivery suites, a Cardiac Intensive Care Unit (CICU) and dedicated Maternal Fetal Care Unit (MFCU), we're able to provide the full range of fetal, obstetric and pediatric expertise you and your baby need – before, during and after delivery.